xiaogit00/covalent-docs/content/en/docs/network/network-operators/network-rewards.md

 ## Becoming Self-Sustainable

 Ultimately, the aim is for the Covalent Network to become economically self-sustainable.
 As documented in @CQT Operating on the Covalent Network, users will eventually be paying Query Operators to query the Covalent API.
-Query Operators will then “pay into” a network fund (proportionate to the amount they’ve fetched from the network) that pays out in turn to the production operators (i.e. Block Specimen Producers) as “network rewards”.
+Query Operators will then “pay into” a network fund (proportionate to the amount they’ve fetched from the network) that pays out in turn to the production operators (i.e. Block Specimen Producers) as network rewards.

 ## Network Operator Reward Models